Bicycle Rider Back Playing Cards 2026: Timeless Family Game Staple?

 What Are the Bicycle Rider Back Playing Cards?

 The Bicycle Rider Back Playing Cards consist of two standard 52-card decks—one with the iconic red Rider back design and one with blue—each including two jokers, sized at the poker standard of 2.5 by 3.5 inches.
-Produced by the United States Playing Card Company (USPCC), these cards have defined casual and competitive card play since 1885, according to company history on bicyclecards.com.
+Produced by the United States Playing Card Company (USPCC), these cards have defined casual and competitive card play since 1885, according to company history detailed on bicyclecards.com.

 What sets them apart?
 The Rider Back pattern—a cyclist on a penny-farthing bike—remains recognizable worldwide, as detailed in USPCC archival specs.
 The 2-pack format works well for households juggling multiple games without mid-session swaps, according to manufacturer claims.
+Imagine rotating decks during long evenings of Hearts or Spades; owner reports emphasize how this prevents wear and keeps play flowing smoothly.

 Bicycle Rider Back Playing Cards Specifications